BrookTsui/BrookTsui.github.io/_pages/interest.md

 Quantum liquids, quark-gluon plasma, strongly correlated electron systems and other quantum exotic matters awaiting both sides to collaborate to tackle.

-# Black Hole and Spacetime
+# Black Hole and Extra-Dimension
 ---
-AdS/CFT also studies BHs, I mainly mean the classical BHs, at least from the GR aspect in this section.
-You can consider it as Kerr scalar hair, Penrose process, BH shadow, casuality, and whatnot.

 I like it because of the beauty of GR.
 What is your feeling when you know that the actual inertia guy is who freely falls instead of you standing readily on the earth?
 For me, a bolt of electrons raced up my spine.
 GR likes marbles, among which the most saliant would be, personally, BHs, the simple and elegant objects marrying QM with GR.

+GR itself does not answer the question that why gravity is so small,

 To better understand BHs, we should dig deep into the geometery of spacetime, whcich is an active field.
 Although some one consider it as a kind of old school physics.